Best Free Playgrounds in Collin County

 While the playground here is very nice and will keep the kiddos occupied, it is the Interurban Railway Museum located within the park that makes this

-museum were also very interesting.
+through a guided tour.)
 Restrooms available inside the museum when open.

 901 E. 15th Street, Plano